AppleCommander/bastools/README.md

 # Subprojects

-This project is split into two sub-projects:
+This project is split into multiple sub-projects:

 * [api](api) is the Java API
-* [bt](tools/bt) is a command-line tool for tokenizing AppleSoft BASIC programs.
+* [bt](tools/bt) is a command-line tool for tokenizing Applesoft BASIC programs.
+* [st](tools/st) is a command-line took for working with Applesoft Shape Tables.